How to Apply

 Formatting, Content, Restrictions:

-- table format (any size), itemize your expenses (see grant opportunity webpage for eligible costs).
+- Itemize your expenses (see grant opportunity webpage for eligible costs).
 Justify the need for each expense.
-Include links to sites where cost information was obtained when helpful.
+Include links to sites where cost information was obtained.
+Do not guess or estimate costs; provide clear sources and detailed reasoning for all expenses.

-- no audio-visual or computer equipment, room and board during quarantine periods, professional development activities, or software that is already provided through University site licenses.
+- Audio-visual or computer equipment, room and board during quarantine periods, professional development activities, or software that is already provided through University site licenses are permitted.

-- if you are driving your own vehicle, please use University guidelines to calculate your mileage.
+- If you are driving your own vehicle, please use University guidelines to calculate your mileage.
+Do not separately list mileage and fuel costs.

-- A letter of recommendation from a supervising faculty member in the College of Arts and Letters is required.
-Once you have submitted your application through Submittable, ISLA's grant-making software, your designated faculty recommender will receive an email with instructions for uploading their letter.
+A letter of recommendation from a supervising faculty member in the College of Arts and Letters is required of all student applicants.
+Once you have submitted your application through Submittable, ISLA's grant-making software, your designated faculty member will receive an email with instructions for submitting their recommendation.
+Letters of recommendations must be submitted within 72 hours of the application deadline or, for grants with a rolling deadline, within 72 hours of application submission.
+If we do not hear from your faculty advisor, we will contact them.

 - If your research involves interaction with people (e.g., interviews, surveys, or observing non-public behavior), you must submit an application for Internal Review Board (IRB) approval.
 Please use Notre Dame Research's online application form for Human Subjects (IRB) Approval.